Advice > Product management

 • After the PM video call (stage 3), the two interviewers you've talked to have 24h to submit their ratings and notes to the internal system.
 Your recruiter then reviews the feedback, and decides to move you to the on-site interview or not depending on how well you've done.

-• After the PM on-site (stage 4), the three interviewers will make a recommendation on hiring you or not and the recruiter compiles your "packet" (interview feedback, resume, referrals, etc.).
+• After the onsite PM interview (stage 4), the three interviewers will make a recommendation on hiring you or not and the recruiter compiles your "packet" (interview feedback, resume, referrals, etc.).
 If they think you can get the job, they will present your case at the next hiring committee.

 • The hiring committee includes senior leaders from across Meta.
 They will review your packet and make a final decision based on all the data points that have been collected about you in the process.